 The application form should be submitted before transcripts are sent.
-Transcripts normally should be sent after all work to be transferred is completed.
+Transcripts should normally be sent after all work to be transferred is completed.
 Temporary admission will be granted if the time interval is limited between the end of a semester elsewhere and the beginning of the subsequent semester at Lamar State College-Orange.
-In this event a copy of the last grade report will be required.
+In this event an unofficial transcript and/or copy of the last grade report will be required.
 All credentials must be on file within four weeks after the first class or the student may be withdrawn.
 Students on temporary admission who are subsequently found to be ineligible for admission will be withdrawn.